 2. Chiropractic Adjustments

 Chiropractic adjustments are a drug-free and surgery-free path to heal pain naturally.
 In fact, chiropractic techniques can be even more effective at reducing pain than muscle relaxers, according to research from the College of Chiropractic at Life University in Georgia.
 (2) Chiropractors focus their attention on the health of your spine being properly aligned and, if there are shifts, helping the spine come back into alignment.
-When it comes to back and neck pain, chiropractors can alleviate the pain you’ve been experiencing by helping you get back to a proper, pain-free alignment.
+When it comes to back and neck pain (including a stiff neck), chiropractors can alleviate the pain you’ve been experiencing by helping you get back to a proper, pain-free alignment.

 3. Cannabis Oil